e200/MakeAccessible/readme.md

 $this->assertEquals("Hello Mr. John Doe", (new PeopleGreeter())->greet($person));
 ```

-But of course these methods will not work, its will result in:
+But of course these methods will fail, its will result in:

 ```
 Error: Cannot access protected property PeopleGreeter::$peopleToGreet.